rrmeister/pyQuEST/README.md

 In [2]: pyquest.env
 Out[2]: QuESTEnvironment(cuda=False, openmp=False, mpi=False, num_threads=1, num_ranks=1, precision=2)
 ```
 The `QuESTEnvironment` class is automatically instantiated once upon module import and never needs to be called by the user.
 It contains internals and can return information about the execution environment, as above.
+If you changed the options in `setup.py`, make sure these are reflected in this output.
+If they are not, this indicates a problem during compiling.

 ### Example
 The most important classes are `Register` representing a quantum register, and the operators which can be applied to it.
 Let's create such a register with 3 qubits and look at its contents.